 Casablanca, a parallel between light and darkness

-Even though Casablaca is dedicated to Diane's farm but not intended to smell like one, I'm not sure if she succeeded to separate that specific image she was inspired by from the fragrance she composed, as my imagination opened a door to the past while wearing this fragrance, and transported me back in the mid 20s into a wealthy young woman's body, whom, protected by a well mannered cloud of Chanel N5, accepts her fiancé's invitation to visit the family farm on the countryside, and although she never thought this could be a lifestyle suitable for her, soon discovers that she enjoys the liberty that the farm provides more than she could have ever imagined.
+Even though Casablaca is dedicated to Diane's farm but not intended to smell like one, I'm not sure if she succeeded in separating that specific image she was inspired by from the fragrance she composed, as my imagination opened a door to the past while wearing this fragrance, and transported me back in the mid 20s into a wealthy young woman's body, whom, protected by a well mannered cloud of Chanel N5, accepts her fiancé's invitation to visit the family farm on the countryside, and although she never thought this could be a lifestyle suitable for her, soon discovers that she enjoys the liberty that the farm provides more than she could have ever imagined.
 The effects of the tantalizing aroma of countryside enveloping the flesh in the most mysterious way.

 Read my review of StClair Scents here.